BYU-Hydroinformatics/Water-Data-Explorer-WHOS/docs/WDE.rst

 Each Data View contains a set of data that is accessible through a specific WaterOneFlow web service.

 The stations for which data are accessible through a specific Data View are displayed on the WDE map interface along with a legend of the respective Data Views.
+Views also contain WMS Layers, which can be displayed with the different stations

 .. image:: images/1.2.png